 - Then there's the Groundbase missile, a gravity-sucking missile that causes collision damage proportional to the Moth's height level and momentarily stunning the pilot for a few seconds.

 - Big Bulky Bomb: At a certain point in the plot, it becomes necessary to blow up a thick tunnel-blocking wall.
 A nuclear missile is fitted to the player's moth, but it's so big it can't fit in the standard hardpoints so it just hangs off the side of the cockpit.
 When that fails, an even bigger one is fitted.

-- Boring, but Practical: The laser gun isn't terribly effective at stripping shields, but it has a fast rate of fire out of any weapon, a low energy drain, and one of the few primary weapons to destroy a Moth.
+- Boring but Practical: The laser gun isn't terribly effective at stripping shields, but it has the fastest rate of fire out of any weapon, a low energy drain, and one of the few primary weapons to destroy a Moth.

 - Bounty Hunter: It's a mildly profitable profession, and you can check the Police's or a faction's wanted list to see who's responsible for being on the wrong side of their business.
 There's no "dead or alive" system implemented in the game, given that this is a unique kind of flight simulator; they simply want their enemies dead.

 - If you end up being a pirate and manage to evade the police for a while, pirates themselves will start targeting you in an attempt to collect the price put on your head.

 - Broken Bridge: All routes into the Port crater are blocked off early on in the storyline, and getting in becomes a major plot point.
 Fortunately the crater is bereft of useful hangars, so its loss is irrelevant if you're not following the story.

 - City Guards: Police Moths fly around on patrol, and will pursue you relentlessly if you make the mistake of shooting them.
 Kill one, and an enforcer will be sent out.